Administrative Services

 For organizations that have previously held a municipal lottery licence, forty-eight (48) hours is required from the time the completed lottery licence application and documentation are submitted to the municipal office, until the licence is issued.
 This will ensure efficient and accurate licencing of all organizations.

-Lottery licencing for the Township of Lanark Highlands is a function of the Deputy Clerks’ Department.
+Lottery licencing for the Township of Lanark Highlands is a function of the Clerks’ Department.
 You may contact the municipal office with any questions.

 Further information about lottery licencing and the Alcohol and Gaming Commission of Ontario may be obtained by visiting their website.
 The Lottery licencing Policy Manual may also be accessed by visiting their website.